gijookim/watersupply_standard_update/README.md

-# Updating Water Supply Adjustment Standards in the Boryeong Multipurpose Reservoir
+# Updating Water Supply Adjustment Standards in the Boryeong Multipurpose Reservoir with Adpative Actions

-This repository is an application of the
+This repository is an application of the reforming the current reservoir operating policy, zone-based hedging rule, of Boryeong Multipurpose Reservoir located in the western coast of the Republic of Korea.

+In order to replicate the steps of the reformation of zone-based hedging rule in the Boryeong Reservoir, you will need the data files from the following Dataset on Mendeley Data ().
+Since all the required files are either on this repository or Mendeley Data, please follow the instructions written in the code

+This code is used to generate the dataset used to generate figures in: Kim, G. J., Seo, S. B., & Kim, Y.-O. (under review) "Adaptive Reservoir Management by Reforming the Zone-based Hedging Rules against Multi-year Droughts," currently under review in Water Resources Management.